 Ghacks reader Odio just mentioned the Windows Gadget Alarm Clock which adds alarm functionality to the Windows operating system.
 When you first install it you will only see a red clock on your desktop.
 A click opens the configuration menu where you can configure the looks and alarms.

-First thing you need to do is to click in the enable alarm check box to enable the functionality.
+First thing you need to do is to click the enable alarm check box to configure the alarm.
 Then you either need to select a time period, e.g. five minutes from now, or a specific time of the day.
 The alarm clock displays the set alarm above the current time.

 A click on the Wrench icon opens the options.
-Here it is possible to change the color of the clock, the alarm sound, the alarm loop and the appearance of the clock on the desktop.
-The clock uses a 24-hour style by default which can be changed to a 12-hour time conversion convention (am / pm).
+There it is possible to change the color of the clock, the alarm sound, the alarm loop and the appearance of the clock on the desktop.
+The clock uses a 24-hour style by default which can be changed to a 12-hour time conversion system (am / pm).
 The default sound of the alarm is not well suited for that purpose (Windows Balloon on the test system).
-It is advised to select another audio file for the alarm sound.
+It is advised to select another audio file for the sound instead as it helps you distinguish the alarm from other system sounds.

-The desktop alarm clock is a handy gadget for Windows.
+Desktop alarm clock is a handy gadget for Windows.
 It is on the other hand rather limited in functionality.
 There is for instance no option to configure multiple alarms or recurring alarms.
-Options to link the alarm functionality to calendar applications provided by Outlook would be handy as well.
+Options to link the alarm functionality to calendar applications provided by Outlook would be handy as well but is not provided.

 Windows users can download the Alarm Clock gadget from the developer website.
 Check out How To Uninstall Gadgets In Windows 7 for uninstallation instructions.